-Ibiza Gay Bars and Lounges
+Ibiza Gay Bars

 Most of the gay and gay-friendly bars will be found on the gay street of Calle de la Virgen near the port.
 However, there are also a hand full at Peixateria Vella, the old fish market, and within Dalt Vila, the walled city as well.

 When on the gay street, check out places like 22, DADO, JJ, Leon, MAD Bar, and Sunrise.
 Most of these spots are quite similar and have a cute terrace where you can enjoy a cocktail and people watch.
 Plus they’ve got a cute, friendly and flirty staff.